-\\Collegiate Academies (CA) schools work to provide a continuum of services to ensure that every scholar is in their least restricted environment and constantly working toward their rigorous post--high school opportunity.
-Every CA school works with the IEP team, including the family and scholar, to ensure that each scholar is participating in the programming that will most benefit every individual scholars pathway toward success.
+scholar is in his or her least restrictive environment and constantly working toward his/her most rigorous post-high school opportunity.
+We provide targeted services that support students in their general education environment based on need.
+These could include co-taught classes, resource, pullout teaching, etc. Every CA school works with the IEP team, including the family and scholar, to ensure that each scholar is participating in the programming that will most benefit every individual scholar's pathway toward success.
 This does not always perfectly fit into the three categories listed above.
-A scholar can be included in a special program (as listed below), but that does not mean that their services in that program are self--contained.
-Our special programs and services act as a part of the larger school community to ensure that every scholar is able to access the community academically, socially and functionally to the greatest extent possible and appropriate.
+A scholar can be included in a special program (as listed below), but that does not mean that their services in that program are self-contained Our special programs and services act as a part of the larger school community to ensure that every scholar is able to access the community academically, socially, and functionally to the greatest extent possible and appropriate.

+Description of Identification:

-Description of extended school year services:
+extended school year

+services:

-Identification: Scholars are identified as needing extended school year services by screenings categories outlined on their IEP and using data that is aligned to their IEP's instructional plans.
+Scholars are identified as needing extended school year services by screening categories outlined on their IEP and using data that is aligned to their IEPs instructional plan.

+Delivery:

-Delivery: Collegiate Academies' schools provide extended school year services to scholars that qualify for individual screening areas.
+Collegiate Academies schools provide extended school year services to scholars who qualify for individual screening areas.
 Extended year services are delivered alongside typical summer school and individualized based on scholar's need and least restrictive environment as outlined in their Extended School Year IEP (ESY IEP).